Traveling This Year? Here’s How to Up Level Your Vacation to Epic Proportions

 Every new year do you find yourself asking how you could up the ante, improve, or challenge yourself a little more in the coming year?

 I definitely do.
-In fact, I already have my 2018 goals written out and ready to conquer!
 If you’re anything like me, it’s helpful to have some inspiration and this year, I knew just where to turn.

 At the beginning of the year I like to make a departure from writing about romantic relationships and dive deeper into the relationship we have with ourselves.
 Last year, I reported on Courtney McAtee’s year of love and shared how her year of peace transformed her life.